hmlam1/CaseStudy02DDS/README.md

 # CaseStudy02DDS

 ## Introduction to the Project
-Abcdefgh
+Identify top three factors that contribute to job turnover and build a model to predict attrition.
+Additionally, discern job role specific trends and relevant observations backed by statistical analysis.
+Lastly, build a second model that predicts monthly salary.

 ## Executive Summary
 Abcdefgh

 ## Contents
-1. Raw data (.csv)
+1. Datasets: Raw data, attrition prediction, salary prediction
-2. Attrition prediction (.csv)
-3. Salary prediction (.csv)
 4. RMD with supporting codes and analysis
-5. Knitted RMD
+5. Knitted HTML of RMD
 6. Presentation slides
 7. Link to recorded presentation